HOW TO SLEEP IN AIRPORTS

 VEGAS

-A recent example I had of sleeping in the airport was the time I was in Vegas.
-I was staying in the MGM, nothing special and decided to stay an extra night.
-There was a country and music festival on that weekend and from one night to the next the price of a room more than doubled!
-So instead I thought better of it and decided I would check out, spend the day doing what I needed to do and head to the airport as soon as I was done.
+A recent example of sleeping at the airport was when I was in Vegas.
+I was staying in the MGM, nothing special, and decided to stay an extra night.
+There was a country and music festival on that weekend, and from one night to the next, the price of a room more than doubled!
+So instead, I thought better of it and decided to check out, spend the day doing what I needed to do, and head to the airport as soon as I was done.

-During some layovers it will be out of your hands whether you can leave the airport or not.
-With the likes of my layover in Ganghouz which was the coldest 7 hours I have experienced in an airport I had all the tools I needed, apart from an actual bed.
+During some layovers, it will be out of your hands whether you can leave the airport.
+With the likes of my layover in Ganghouz, which was the coldest 7 hours I have experienced in an airport, I had all the tools I needed, apart from an actual bed.

-Of course you can’t carry around a pillow, sleeping bag and a mattress on your back but it’s good to be prepared as much as you can.
-When travelling long or short term I always have the following.
+Of course, you can’t carry around a pillow, sleeping bag, and mattress on your back, but it’s good to be prepared as much as you can.
+When traveling long- or short-term, I always have the following.

 SLEEPING BAG LINER

-I bought a sleeping bag liner before I left for the very reason of layovers and I am super glad I did.
-I would recommend a silk one as it’s breathable and folds up to the size of a pair of socks.
-It manages to keep you warm when it’s cold and keeps you cool when it’s warm, don’t ask me how!
-The silk liners are a little more expensive than the others but there are so many additional benefits; smaller, breathable and for all conditions.
+I bought a sleeping bag liner before I left for the very reason of layovers, and I am super glad I did.
+I would recommend a silk one, as it’s breathable and folds up to the size of a pair of socks.
+It manages to keep you warm when it’s cold and keeps you cool when it’s warm; don’t ask me how!
+The silk liners are a little more expensive than the others, but they offer so many additional benefits: they are smaller, more breathable, and suitable for all conditions.

 INFLATABLE PILLOW

-Not completely necessary if you have a jumper but usually I would be wearing it.
-Sometimes I flatten an area of my bag instead and this also keeps it safe.
+Not completely necessary if you have a jumper, but I usually wear it.
+Sometimes I flatten an area of my bag instead, and this also keeps it safe.
 Just be sure that every pocket is padlocked.
-You can get a normal Inflatable pillow. or but the neck pillows are much better as you can use it for those long bus trips and flights.
+You can get a normal inflatable pillow.
+But the neck pillows are much better, as you can use them for those long bus trips and flights.

 EARPLUGS

-Other than keeping warm, earplugs are an absolute must whether you plan to sleep in an airport, hostel or a plane.
-I use any opportunity going to catch up on some sleep and with these earplugs it just wouldn’t be possible.
-Be sure to get PVC ones and not the foam ones.
+Other than keeping warm, earplugs are an absolute must whether you plan to sleep in an airport, a hostel, or a plane.
+I use any opportunity going to catch up on some sleep, and with these earplugs, it just wouldn’t be possible.
+Be sure to get the PVC ones, not the foam ones.

-I also use Shure earphones which do almost as good a job as the earplugs with the added benefit of drowning out any unwanted noise with a podcast, music or to help you wake up with an alarm.
+I also use Shure earphones, which do almost as good a job as the earplugs, with the added benefit of drowning out any unwanted noise while listening to a podcast or music or helping you wake up to an alarm.

-Firstly, have a look online at sleeping in airports.
-This website will show if sleeping is actually tolerated in the airport, where the best and worst areas are and if there are any other facilities of interest, showers, wifi etc.
+Firstly, have a look online for information on sleeping in airports.
+This website will show whether sleeping is actually allowed in the airport, where the best and worst areas are, and whether there are any other facilities of interest, such as showers, wifi, etc.

 THINGS YOU WANT TO BE NEAR: